enjin/indexer/README.md

 The Efinity Indexer is a Squid that serves processed blockchain data for other applications and dApps that require a more performant approach to retrieve the data as well as filtering, sorting, and relationships.

 > [!NOTE]
-> A hosted version is available at Subsquid Aquarium at the following URL: https://squid.subsquid.io/efinity/graphql
+> You can find a hosted version of this indexer available at Subsquid Aquarium in the following URL: https://squid.subsquid.io/efinity/graphql

 ### What is a Squid?